Agriculture

 10. Suguna Foods Pvt Ltd.

-What are the major challenges in Agro-based Industries in India?
+What are the Challenges in Agro-based Industry?

-• Uncertainty about future market demands
+• Financial constraints and uncertainty about future market demands.

-• Lack of the supply of same variety of fruits and vegetables in bulk
+• Lack of the supply of same variety of fruits and vegetables in bulk.

-• Absence of information about the quality and quantity of the market
+• Absence of information about the quality and quantity of the market.

-Schemes for Agro-based Industry
+What are the Schemes for Agro-based Industry in India?

-• Scheme for Capacity Building in Textile Sector (SAMARTH)- This is a flagship scheme by the Ministry of Textile, Govt. of India, to provide skills and training to the people in creating jobs and to provide livelihood to all sections of the society across the country.
+• Scheme for Capacity Building in Textile Sector (SAMARTH)- This is a flagship scheme by the Ministry of Textile, Govt. of India to provide skills and training to the people in creating jobs and to provide livelihood to all sections of the society across the country.

-• Production Linked Incentive (PLI) Scheme - The PLI Scheme is intended to promote the production of MMF Apparel & Fabrics and Technical Textiles products in the country.
+• Production Linked Incentive (PLI) Scheme - The PLI Scheme is intended to promote production of MMF Apparel & Fabrics and Technical Textiles products in the country.
 Its aim is to create job opportunities for the people of India.

 • Pradhan Mantri Kisan SAMPADA Yojana (PMKSY)- The objective of PMKSY is to supplement agriculture, modernize processing and decrease Agri-Waste.